ChildMindInstitute/mindlogger-backend/docs/deploy.rst

     k8s-hello-girder-node-1 us-central1-a n1-standard-2 X.X.X.X       X.X.X.X        RUNNING

 The worker will hold
-our Docker containers, MongoDB and Girder.
+our Docker containers, MongoDB and girderformindlogger.
 The worker needs some extra storage than the standard 10GB, so let's make a new 100GB storage drive and attach it to our worker: ::